 COAR advances the vision of a global knowledge commons.

-The premise of the commons is that certain resources are a public good and should be available to all members of society.
-The knowledge commons applies this notion to the domain of scholarly communications and research knowledge.
-Transitioning to a knowledge commons means adopting new approaches to the design, funding and governance of scholarly communications, as well as changing the way research is assessed.
+The notion of a “commons” is that certain resources are a public good and should be available to all members of society.
+The knowledge commons applies this notion to information and knowledge.
+The transition to Open Science (or Open Scholarship) and the knowledge commons means adopting new approaches to the design, funding, assessment and governance of scholarly communications.

-Diversity is an extremely important characteristic of the commons.
-Diversity in scholarly communications, referred to as “bibliodiversity”, has been in serious decline due to a concentration of infrastructures and the intense pressure on researchers to publish in high impact journals.
-Diversity in services and platforms, funding mechanisms, and evaluation measures will increase bibliodiversity by supporting the different workflows, languages, scholarly products, and research topics from different research communities.
+Diversity is an extremely important characteristic of the knowledge commons.
+However, “bibliodiversity” has been in serious decline for decades due to an increasing concentration of infrastructures and the intense pressure on researchers to publish in high impact journals.
+Yet diversity in scholarly communications services and infrastructure is critical to support the different workflows, languages, scholarly products, and research topics from different research communities.

 Below you will find the recommended actions for different groups, as well as links to related resources.